CommerceExperts/searchhub-docs/docs/smartsuggest/setup.rst

             static QuerySuggestManager qsm;
             static {
                 try {
-                    // as the 'searchhub-suggest-data-provider' is loaded via the Java SPI system
-                    // you cannot configure it directly.
-The required settings have to be set as
-                    // system properties (Setting them directly is not recommended, we just do it for
-                    // demonstration purposes)
-                    System.setProperty("searchhub.apikey", "123abc");
-                    System.setProperty("searchhub.tenant_mappings", "example=example.com");

-                    qsm = QuerySuggestManager.builder()
+                    qsm = io.searchhub.smartsuggest.SearchhubSuggestInitializer.getQuerySuggestManager(apiKey)

-                            // required for lucene where it puts the index files .indexFolder(Files.createTempDirectory("smartsuggest"))
+                            // optionally define where lucene should store the index files .indexFolder(Files.createTempDirectory("smartsuggest"))

-                            // force synchronous indexation (optional)
+                            // optionally define which indexes/tenants should be loaded immediately
+                            // Attention: This will cause synchronous loading, which is desired to block for a readiness probe
                             .preloadIndexes("example.com")

+                            // the builder also has other options; finally build the QSM:
                             .build();
                 }
                 catch (IOException e) {